mschoo0624/Feedback_sentiment/README.md

 # 🔍 FeedbackSentinel Project.

 FeedbackSentinel is an AI-powered sentiment analysis tool that classifies customer feedback into "Like" or "Dislike" categories.
-It uses a fine-tuned language model (like DistilBERT or RoBERTa) for fast, accurate classification and handles sarcasm or ambiguous comments using GPT-4.
+It leverages a fine-tuned DistilBERT/RoBERTa model for fast, accurate sentiment prediction and incorporates sarcasm detection (trained on custom datasets) to handle ambiguous or ironic comments.

 The tool offers a FastAPI backend for processing text and a React dashboard to visualize results in real time.
 It can also analyze comments from website links and integrate with tools like Slack or a Chrome extension.